Phil's World Pub Guides - Greater London, UK

 Waterloo International Station, after passport control

-Coopers This pleasant basement bar on the station concourse serves a fine pint of Bass along with a number of other hand-pulled ales.
+Beer House (Coopers) Formerly called Coopers, this pleasant basement bar on the station concourse serves a fine pint of a number of hand-pulled ales.
 Nice and peaceful at 10.30 in the morning; wedged and lively during a world cup footie match.

 Waterloo Station